Preference settings

 strLeft = Left(String:=strString, Length:= )

-By removing the check for 'Named Arguments' different code:
+Removing the check for 'Named Arguments' produces different code:

 str = Left()